C Curl Vs CC Curl Vs D Curl Lashes

 Which Eyelash Extension Curl Pattern Is Right For You?

-It’s crucial to note there are multiple other types of curled extensions, and you don’t always have to limit yourself to these three below.
+It’s crucial to note that there are multiple other types of curled extensions, and you don’t always have to limit yourself to these three below.

 C Curl